Axel-Jacobsen/huffman/README.md

 - The write table is not being compressed as much as it should be.
 It is currently saving the zeros and ones in the write table as their utf-8 codes (e.g. 0x30, 0x31) instead of as bytes of zeros and ones.
 - Decompression is much slower than compression; most likely because we have to go through the compressed file bit by bit to find characters in the tree.
 Must think of ways to get around this.
+- Read in the file in chunks, for when there are large files